FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 If all went well, the server should start successfully and you can visit `http://localhost:3000`.

-{% include _image.liquid src="/assets/img/blogs/consents-app/express-server.png" alt="Express app default home page" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-express-server.png" alt="Express app default home page" class="img-fluid" figure=false %}

 ## Building the application

-Our application will only have three pages, including the FusionAuth login page.
+Our application will only one page apart from the FusionAuth login page: a home page from which a "parent" user can grant or revoke permission for "child" users to view the page.

-1. A home page - a public page showing how many users our app has and inviting users to log in.
-2. The registrations page (redirected to FusionAuth) with options to set their marketing consents.
-3. A logged in private profile page.
-This will display the user's profile and consent permissions retrieved from FusionAuth, and allow them to click through to update their profile information, including consent permissions.

 ## Adding and initializing dependencies